lizhuo1108/Offline_radiation/README.md

-The repository includes the modified RRTMG files written in Fortran, which should be put back into the CESM model to get the input variables.
-After you get the input variables, put them as the input to the RRTMG and do the offline calculation (Offline_RRTMG.ipynb).
-The modified Fortran files are for CAM4.
+# Introduction
+This repository is for the scientists and researchers who want to run the offline RRTMG code to do some calculation, such as the CFRAM decomposition (e.g., Dynamical greenhouse-plus feedback and polar warming amplification.
+Part II: Meridional and vertical asymmetries of the global warming by Lu and Cai (2007)).
+The repository includes the modified RRTMG files written in Fortran, and the python function to run the offline RRTMG code.

+#

 Please compare the online and offline result to make sure that the offline calculation is right.